GabrielSlima/blog/articles/software-development-life-cycle.md

     <h4>Deploy</h4>
     <p>
-        Once the software is tested, finally but not least important, the deploy phase must be acchived so that the user can actually use it.
+        Once the software is tested, finally but not least important, the deploy phase must be achived so that the user can actually use it.
     </p>
     <p>